NeolGG/Assignment-CSE-30124-RE-ApprAIse/README.md

 # Assignment-CSE-30124-RE-ApprAIse
-ApprAIse as an AI model made for buyers and sellers to calculate the price/cost of housing.
+ApprAIse is an AI model made for buyers and sellers to calculate the price/cost of housing by using Linear Regression based on features such as square footage, bedroom count, bathroom count, etc.

 # Progress Report 3

 ## NEW Python Notebook

-I added a python notebook that can be found [here](https://github.com/NeolGG/CSE-30124-RE-ApprAIse/blob/main/CSE_30124_RE_ApprAIse.ipynb)
+I added a Python notebook that can be found [here](https://github.com/NeolGG/CSE-30124-RE-ApprAIse/blob/main/CSE_30124_RE_ApprAIse.ipynb)

 It uses the [USA Real Estate Dataset](https://www.kaggle.com/datasets/ahmedshahriarsakib/usa-real-estate-dataset) instead of the Kc_county dataset.
-The python notebook estimates a price based on housing data per STATE.
+The Python notebook estimates a price based on housing data per STATE.

 # Progress Report 2